 - Whether an automatic pool cleaner is “worth it” comes down to your individual needs and budget.

 Average Cost of Buying an Automatic Pool Cleaner

 Automatic pool cleaners come in a wide range of prices.
 The type of pool you have, the size of your pool, and the features you are looking for can all affect the cost.
-On average, most automatic pool cleaners range from around $500 to $1,200.
+Most automatic pool cleaners range from around $100 to $1,600 on average.
 The type of cleaner you choose will also impact the overall price.
-Robotic cleaners are typically the most expensive, while suction cleaners and pressure cleaners are usually less expensive.
+Robotic cleaners are typically the most expensive, while suction-side cleaners and pressure-side cleaners are usually less expensive.

 Automatic Pool Cleaners and their Average Cost

 |Robotic pool cleaners||$500 – $1,600|

 |Pressure-side pool cleaners||$300 – $900|